Ranges and hill country

 Frequent uplifting of land increases the energy of streams, which leads to the deepening of streambeds and the widening of valleys.
 This region is uplifting by about 4 millimetres a year, which in geological terms is very fast.

 The region sits on the edge of the Pacific and Australian plates, just to the west of the Hikurangi trench, where the former is subducting under the latter.
-In 1947 a seemingly minor earthquake was followed by two tidal waves (the first was about 8 metres above normal sea level), which hit the coastline worst between Whāngārā and Tatapōuri.
+In 1947 a seemingly minor earthquake was followed by two tsunamis (the first was about 8 metres above normal sea level), which hit the coastline worst between Whāngārā and Tatapōuri.